wareset/wareset/packages/store/README.md

   return (val, observed, this$, unsub) => {
     // unsub - it won't work anymore
-    // but if, on further calls, it will show the true value VAL$.$ console.log('Subscription canceled: ', val);
+    // but if, on further calls, it will show the current value VAL$.$ console.log('Subscription canceled!
+Value: ', val);
   };
 });